vendia/blog/posts/2022-11-04-data-sharing-deterministic-databases.md

 Recently, deterministic databases have emerged as an alternative to conventional databases.
 In a deterministic system, changes are organized up front, _then_ applied.
 This approach offers some [important advantages](https://www.cs.umd.edu/~abadi/papers/abadi-cacm2018.pdf).
 For example, geographically distributed replicas can be given the same input and be guaranteed to produce the same result, making data replication (and replay) easier to implement.

 These techniques can be used to create a conventional SQL or NoSQL database.
-Companies like[FaunaDB](https://fauna.com/) are[doing exactly that](https://fauna.com/blog/consistency-without-clocks-faunadb-transaction-protocol), leveraging the advantages of deterministic database design to improve the efficiency, cost structure and performance of a conventional distributed cloud database.
+Companies like [FaunaDB](https://fauna.com/) are [doing exactly that](https://fauna.com/blog/consistency-without-clocks-faunadb-transaction-protocol), leveraging the advantages of deterministic database design to improve the efficiency, cost structure and performance of a conventional distributed cloud database.

 ### Blockchains can serve as deterministic databases